dougeby/IntuneDocs/intune-azure/introduction/how-to-get-support-for-microsoft-intune.md

 # required metadata

-title: How to get support | Microsoft Docs
+title: How to get support for Microsoft Intune
+titleSuffix: "Intune Azure preview"
-description: Support is available both online and by telephone for paid and trial subscriptions.
+description: "Intune Azure preview: Support is available both online and by telephone for paid and trial subscriptions."
 keywords:
 author: robstackmsftms.author: robstack
 manager: angrobe